Norost/nrfs/Specification/object_store.rst

    * There are no parent records that need to be modified.

-   Additionally, deriving the allocation status of any block can trivially be determined while iterating: the *first* (de)allocation entry for any block indicates it status.
+   Additionally, deriving the allocation status of any block can trivially be determined while iterating by "xor"ing the entries together. i.e. the status of a block is indicates by the amount of entries that refer to said block.
-   Any entries lower on the stack for that block can be ignored.

 The space used by records for the stack are **not** explicitly recorded in the log [#]_.